 When the driver wants to slow down, the electric motor applies resistance to the drivetrain which slows down the wheels.
 At the same time, the resistance turns the electric motor which in turn generates more electricity that can then be stored in the battery for later consumption.
 This highly efficient system converts energy from coasting and braking that would normally be wasted into usable electricity.

 When a hybrid vehicle comes to a stop, the engine automatically shuts off.
 When the accelerator pedal is pressed, the engine turns back on.
 No energy is wasted by idling.

 Purely electric cars use powerful batteries as the main energy source for driving.
 While some models of hybrids can be plugged into an electrical outlet to charge their batteries, hybrids don’t rely solely on electricity.
 Cars that are 100% electric do, however.
 Electric cars need to be charged via an electrical outlet in order to run.
 They typically have a limited range of driving distance, but for someone using their electric car as a means for running errands around town, or short commutes, this limited range might not be a problem.

-If you like the idea of incredible fuel economy, less environmental impact, and an all-round highly efficient vehicle, then a hybrid or electric car may be perfect for you.
-Toyota’s line of hybrid cars are among the finest in the industry.
+If you like the idea of an incredible fuel economy, less environmental impact, and an all-around highly efficient vehicle, then a hybrid or electric car may be perfect for you.
+Toyota’s line of hybrid cars is among the finest in the industry.
 If you have any questions about hybrid or electric vehicles, or if you’d like to schedule a test drive, contact us today.